fastly/fastly-perl/docs/LoggingFtpApi.md

 my $password = "password_example"; # string | The password for the server.
 For anonymous use an email address. my $path = "path_example"; # string | The path to upload log files to.
-If the path ends in `/` then it is treated as a directory. my $port = 21; # int | The port number. my $public_key = "public_key_example"; # string | A PGP public key that Fastly will use to encrypt your log files before writing them to disk. my $user = "user_example"; # string | The username for the server.
+If the path ends in `/` then it is treated as a directory. my $port = 21; # int | The port number. my $public_key = 'null'; # string | A PGP public key that Fastly will use to encrypt your log files before writing them to disk. my $user = "user_example"; # string | The username for the server.
 Can be anonymous.

 eval {